-RDRR enables the integration of CPUC jurisdictional emergency responsive demand response resource programs.
+RDRR enables the integration of CPUC-jurisdictional emergency responsive demand response resource programs.
 RDRRs can economically bid and be dispatched in the day-ahead market but only be dispatched for reliability in the real-time market.
 RDRRs cannot offer or self-provide Ancillary Services or submit RUC availability bids.
-RDRR bid option is set at 5 minute, and are not eligible to change the bid dispatchable option to a 60 or 15 minute.
-RDRR participation is limited to CPUC jurisdiction programs and capped by the amount of MWs that count for Resource Adequacy (RA) based on a CPUC settlement agreement.
+The RDRR bid option is set at 5 minute and RDRRs are not eligible to change the bid dispatchable option to a 60 or 15 minute.
+RDRR participation is limited to CPUC-jurisdiction programs and capped by the amount of MWs that count for Resource Adequacy (RA) based on a CPUC settlement agreement.

-PDR and RDRR each provide the capability for an aggregator of retail customers to bid demand response on their behalf directly into the ISO’s organized markets to the extent permitted by applicable laws and regulations regarding retail customers
+PDR and RDRR products each provide the capability for an aggregator of retail customers, working with a certified CAISO Demand Response Provider (and SC), to bid demand response on their behalf directly into the ISO’s organized markets to the extent permitted by applicable laws and regulations regarding retail customers

 In general, a PDR or RDRR is a combination of Load scheduled by a Load Serving Entity at the Default LAP and a Bid to curtail submitted by the Demand Response Provider (DRP) using a separate proxy generator with a distinct Resource ID.
 The LSE and the DRP may be the same or different entities.

 A PDR or RDRR will be treated in the markets as a proxy generator bid as an aggregate generator, which may be defined at a single node or across multiple node within a CAISO defined Sub-LAP.
-The scheduling, Dispatch, and Settlement of the PDR or RDRR will be as a proxy generator resource on the distinct Resource ID, and the scheduling of the LSE base Load will remain at the Default LAP Settlements for Energy provided by Demand Response Providers from PDRs and RDRRs shall be based on the Demand Response Energy Measurement calculated for their distinct Resource IDs using an approved Performance Evaluation Methodology (see CAISO Tariff Sections 4.13.4 Performance Evaluation Methodologies for PDRs and RDRRs).
+The scheduling, dispatch, and settlement of the PDR or RDRR will be as a proxy generator resource on the distinct Resource ID, and the scheduling of the LSE base Load will remain at the Default LAP Settlements for energy provided by Demand Response Providers from PDRs and RDRRs shall be based on the Demand Response Energy Measurement calculated for their distinct Resource IDs using an approved Performance Evaluation Methodology (see CAISO Tariff Sections 4.13.4 Performance Evaluation Methodologies for PDRs and RDRRs).
 The Demand Response Energy Measurement applicable to use of the Performance Evaluation Methodology is the resulting Energy quantity calculated by comparing the Customer Baseline of a PDR or RDRR against its actual underlying Load for a Demand Response Event.
-A PDR or RDRR with separately measured behind the meter generation utilize Meter Data consisting of its total gross consumption when using the Customer Load Baseline Methodology.
+A PDR or RDRR with separately measured behind the meter generation, utilize Meter Data consisting of its total gross consumption when using the Customer Load Baseline Methodology.
 The Demand Response Energy Measurement for a PDR or RDRR using the MGO methodology consisting of registered behind-the-meter generation is the quantity of Energy equal to the difference between (i) the Energy output, and (ii) the Generator Output Baseline for the behind-the-meter generation registered in the PDR or RDRR, which derives from the Energy output of the behind-the-meter generation only, independent of offsetting facility Demand.
 For a PDR or RDRR using the combination of both methodologies, the Demand Response Energy Measurement will be their independently derived Demand Response Energy Measurements’ resulting sum.

 The Demand Response Energy Measurement for the PDR or RDRR, representing the curtailed or MGO offsetting portion of the resource’s Load, is settled directly with the DRP’s SC.
-For the purposes of settling Uninstructed Imbalance Energy of a Load Serving Entity, the amount of Demand Response Energy Measurement delivered by a PDR or RDRR will be added to the metered Demand quantity of the Load Serving Entity’s Scheduling Coordinator’s Load Resource ID with which the PDR or RDRR is associated when the Real Time Market Clearing Price is below the threshold Market Clearing Price,.
+For the purposes of settling Uninstructed Imbalance Energy of a Load Serving Entity, the amount of Demand Response Energy Measurement delivered by a PDR or RDRR will be added to the metered Demand quantity of the Load Serving Entity’s Scheduling Coordinator’s Load Resource ID with which the PDR or RDRR is associated when the Real Time Market Clearing Price is below the threshold Market Clearing Price.
 (CAISO Tariff Section 11.5.2.4)